>

 3. Become familiar with Zoom’s security options to help prevent any unwanted disruptions.

-For the Windows only desktop, here are the instructions:
+For the Windows only desktop, here are the instructions in PDF so you can print them out if useful:

 Also, here are the instructions in this guide:

-10. To share the screen, in Zoom click the green button saying Share Screen.
-In the pop-up window, leave the default option selected (Desktop 1).
-On the bottom right, click the blue button saying (This shares the whole desktop so people online will see the same as you see i.e., your PowerPoint, browser window, Word doc, Excel, YouTube, etc.).
+7. To share the screen, Click the green Share Screen button in Zoom, then, in the pop-up window, leave the default option selected (being ‘Desktop 1’) and simply click the blue Share button bottom right.
+(This will share the whole desktop so those online will see the same as what you see i.e. your PowerPoint, browser window, Word doc, Excel, YouTube, etc. or whatever you wish).